-- 1) In September 2016, an Israeli software company, which was previously involved in an arbitration proceeding with Magic in 2015 and won damages from it for \$2.4 million, filed a lawsuit seeking damages of NIS 34,106 against Magic and one of its subsidiaries.
+- 1) In September 2016, an Israeli software company, which was previously involved in an arbitration proceeding with Magic Software in 2015 and won damages from it for \$2.4 million, filed a lawsuit seeking damages of NIS 34,106 against Magic Software and one of its subsidiaries.
 This lawsuit was filed as part of an arbitration proceeding.
-In the lawsuit, the software company claimed that warning letters that Magic sent to its clients in Israel and abroad, warning those clients against the possibility that the conversion procedure offered by the software company may amount to an infringement of Magic's copyrights (the "Warning Letters"), as well as other alleged actions, have caused the software company damages resulting from loss of potential business.
+In the lawsuit, the software company claimed that warning letters that Magic Software sent to its clients in Israel and abroad, warning those clients against the possibility that the conversion procedure offered by the software company may amount to an infringement of Magic Software's copyrights (the "Warning Letters"), as well as other alleged actions, have caused the software company damages resulting from loss of potential business.
 The lawsuit is based on rulings given in the 2015 arbitration proceeding in which it was allegedly ruled that the Warning Letters constituted a breach of a non-disclosure agreement (NDA) signed between the parties.
-Magic rejects the claims by the Israeli software company and moved to dismiss the lawsuit entirely.
-At this point, all the relevant motions have been filed and all witnesses deposed.
-The Group is unable to make a reasonably reliable estimate of its chances of successfully defending this lawsuit. - 2) In February 2018, Comm-IT Ltd., a subsidiary of Magic, commenced an action against a customer for payment of an overdue amount in the Supreme Court of the State of New York, New York County.
-In April 2018, the customer filed an answer in the action that included counterclaims asserting causes of action for breach of contract, fraud, and trespass to chattel.
-In May 2018, Comm-IT filed a reply to the counterclaims.
-The parties have agreed to participate in a mediation before a neutral mediator in March 2019.
-While it appears that the allegations against Comm-IT probably do not have merit, it is difficult to predict at this point whether Comm-IT's liability is remote or probable.

-In addition to the above-described legal proceedings, from time to time, Formula and/or its subsidiaries and affiliates are subject to legal, administrative and regulatory proceedings, claims, demands and investigations in the ordinary course of business, including claims with respect to intellectual property, contracts, employment and other matters.
+Magic Software rejects the claims by the Israeli software company and moved to dismiss the lawsuit entirely.
+At this point, all the relevant motions have been filed and all witnesses deposed including legal summaries.
+The Group is unable to make a reasonably reliable estimate of its chances of successfully defending this lawsuit. - 2) In addition to the above-described legal proceedings, from time to time, Formula and/or its subsidiaries and affiliates are subject to legal, administrative and regulatory proceedings, claims, demands and investigations in the ordinary course of business, including claims with respect to intellectual property, contracts, employment and other matters.
 The Group accrues a liability when it is both probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-Significant judgment is required in the determination of both the probability and as to whether a loss is reasonably estimated.
 Significant judgment is required in the determination of both the probability and as to whether a loss is reasonably estimable.
 These accruals are reviewed at least quarterly and adjusted to reflect the impact of negotiations, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular matter.
 The Group intends to defend itself vigorously against the above claims, and it generally intends to vigorously defend any other legal claims to which it is subject.
 While for most litigations, the outcome is difficult to determine, to the extent that there is a reasonable possibility that the losses to which the Group may be subject could exceed the amounts (if any) that it has already accrued, the Group attempts to estimate such additional loss, if reasonably possible, and disclose it (or, if it is an immaterial amount, indicate accordingly).
 The aggregate provision that the Group has recorded for all other legal proceedings (other than the particular material proceedings described above) is not material.

-e) Operating lease commitments:
+e) Royalty commitments: